Klondike Valley Nursery

 Cowley Creeper

-Not available 2018.
 Miniature glaucous white spruce with very compact, bun-shaped form and long dense needles.
 Grow in small gardens or rockeries where grass will not overtake it.
 No pruning needed to maintain shape or size, benefits from occasional clearing out of dead needles and debris.
 Grows only 1-3 cm year.
 Recommended for collectors and serious gardeners.
 Parent growing in Cowley Lake area.
+Only by custom order.

 Emerald Rose